Internet-of-People/titania-os/doc/raspberry.md

 ### Connecting UART to a Pi

-The position of the pins on the converter side may vary, check the schematics beforehead.
+The position of the pins on the converter side may vary, check the labelling beforehead.

 ![UART connection schematic](https://eclipsesource.com/wp-content/uploads/2012/10/FTDI-to-RasPi.png "UART connection schematic")